-Power has been connected to Konza Techno City paving the way for businesses to start investing in the mega project.
+Power has been connected to Konza Technopolis paving the way for businesses to start investing in the mega project.
 This follows the completion of 132KV substation in Konza to supply the Techo City with high voltage power taped from the Juja-Rabai line.

-Speaking during an inspection tour at the Konza Techno City grounds on Monday, 16th May 2016ICT and Innovation Principal Secretary Eng.
-Victor Kyalo assured investors that the government is doing all in its capacity to ensure that Konza City has the best amenities and infrastructure to support businesses that would be based at the techno city
+Speaking during an inspection tour at the Konza Technopolis grounds on Monday, 16th May 2016ICT and Innovation Principal Secretary Eng.
+Victor Kyalo assured investors that the government is doing all in its capacity to ensure that Konza Technopolis has the best amenities and infrastructure to support businesses that would be based at the techno city

 “Already, an initial KETRACO medium voltage power line has been installed on site to ensure that the electricity needs for investors are addressed on site.
 We are on cause to full filing our mandate which is to provide serviced land at Konza for investors,” said Eng.
 Victor Kyalo

 To cater for the future needs and guarantee electricity supply, Konza Technopolis will also be supplied via a back-up 132kV line from Machakos Sub-station, located 12 kilometers away.
 Further, the techno city will become part of the 400KV Nairobi Metropolitan Ring that will encircle Nairobi and outlying towns.
 These would be backed by supplies from sub-stations in Gilgil, Suswa, Isinya, Konza City, Nairobi East (Komarock) and Thika.
 On an inner 220kV ring will comprise substations like Kimuka (Ngong), Nairobi North (Ndederu), Dandora, Embakasi and Athi River.